Issued 15 December 2017

-- The reference portfolios shall aim to improve the fund's total long-term return-risk profile within the scope of the management mandate.
+- The reference portfolio shall aim to improve the fund's total long-term return-risk profile within the scope of the management mandate.

-- The reference portfolios shall ensure exposure to a diverse set of underlying economic drivers in a controlled manner.
+- The reference portfolio shall ensure exposure to a diverse set of underlying economic drivers in a controlled manner.

-- The reference portfolios shall be subject to regular reviews.
+- The reference portfolio shall be subject to regular reviews.

 - Investment decisions shall be delegated and regulated through investment mandates.